There's one particular sound or sight that RV owners dread hearing/seeing.

 Mice poop and pee was everywhere under my booth area.

 Having mice in your camper is unacceptable.
-But it can happen.
-So you MUST take preventative measures in keeping mice out BEFORE you get one in your RV.
+But it can happen if you don't take preventative measures in keeping mice out BEFORE you get one in your RV.

 First we will cover preventative measures, then we'll cover how to get rid of mice in your camper.